 Ed Haughey's practice covers the full spectrum of intellectual property law, with a particular emphasis on patent and trademark litigation.
 His experience encompasses a broad range of technologies across the mechanical, electrical, computer, and pharmaceutical industries.
 He has represented business and industry leaders in litigations in the U.S. district and appellate courts and in Section 337 investigations before the U.S. International Trade Commission (ITC).

 In addition to his litigation practice, Ed regularly counsels clients on patent and trademark protection, clearance, licensing, and enforcement strategies.
-He also chairs the firm’s Consumer Goods and Aerospace, Automotive & Marine Industry Groups and Trademark Practice Group and co-chairs the firm’s ITC Section 337 Litigation Practice Group.
+He also chairs the firm’s Consumer Goods and Aerospace, Automotive & Marine Industry Groups and Trademark Practice Group, and co-chairs the firm’s ITC Section 337 Litigation Practice Group.

 In re Certain Toner Cartridges and Components Thereof